-In our Useful Downloads section you will find a copy of the September 2017 East Riding and NHS guidance for parents on child absence due to medical appointments and illness.
+A copy of the East Riding and NHS guidance for parents on child absence due to medical appointments and illness can be found on our website.
 We are happy to advise further on school policy should you have any questions.

 If your child has suffered from sickness and / or diarrhoea, the school policy is to follow the East Riding and NHS advice and ask that you keep your child at home for 48 hours from the last bout of sickness and / or diarrhoea.
 This is to prevent the spread of infection across the school.

 Once a child has missed 10 school days (2 weeks) during a school year.
 They will not be able to achieve a 95% school attendance rate for that year.
 Below is a table that you can use as a rough guide when considering the impact of your child’s yearly school attendance rate.